At the qep'a' javDIch Alan

 is used adjectivally.
 For example:

-Sometimes, the word law'qu'
+Sometimes, the word law'qu'be

-very many> (formed from law'
+very many (formed from law'be

-many> plus -qu', the emphatic suffix)
+many plus -qu', the emphatic suffix)

 is translated "be too many."
 If the